-An ORCiD identifier, or ORCiD ID, is a persistent, unique, numeric identifier for individual researchers.
-It helps to distinguish you from other researchers with the same or similar names.
-It can create a united profile for your research activities, regardless of whether you’ve changed names, published under multiple variations of your name, or switched institutions.
-Several publishers, including PLoS and IEEE, now require ORCiD IDs for submission.
-The Department of Transportation also requires ORCiDs for grant applications.
+An ORCiD ID is a persistent, unique, numeric identifier for individual researchers and is free of charge.
+It helps distinguish you from other researchers with the same or similar names.
+It can create a united profile for your research activities, regardless of whether you’ve

-- Register for an ORCiD ID at orcid.org.
-It takes less than a minute to sign up and it’s free of charge
+A: Register for an ORCiD ID at orcid.org.
+It takes less than a minute to sign up and it’s free of charge.

-- Publisher neutral.
-Unlike your Scopus ID or your Web of Science ID, ORCiD isn’t limited to only one database or publisher, meaning that it can be more comprehensive than any publisher-specific ID.
-ORCiD also supports 37 types of "works," so you are not limited to just journal articles--datasets, figures, patents, biological products, etc. can all be added as well.
+A: ORCiD also supports over 30 types of "works," so you are not limited to just journal articles--datasets, figures, patents, biological products, etc. can all be added as well.

 Q: Can I import my information from other ID services like ResearcherID from Web of Science or LinkedIn?